AndyDragon/Focus-Points/docs/Focus-Points.md

 - The maximum length of values displayed is limited to 128 characters.
 - Truncated strings are indicated by an ellipsis symbol '...'.<br>If the truncated part contains  relevant information, it can still be reviewed by opening the metadata as text.
 - The edit fields for the 'Tag' and 'Value' filters are the same size as in point 1.
-- The heigth of the metadata window is given by the Size of plugin window setting S ..
+- The height of the metadata window is given by the Size of plugin window setting S ..
 XXL
 - The width of the metadata window is chosen so that the head line (filter entry fields, hint) fits in but is minimum 70% of the window height.

 <img src="images/metadata1.jpg" alt="Metdata 1" style="width: 200px;"/>         <img src="images/metadata2.jpg" alt="Metadata 2" style="width: 200px;"/>         <img src="images/metadata3.jpg" alt="Metadata 3" style="width: 200px;"/>